Menopause And Mental Health: The Link Between Menopause And Depression

 How long does menopausal depression last?

 This can depend on different factors.
 Life events that add stress to life can contribute to depression.
 Menopause elevates certain emotions in the same way PMS might.
-A systematic review found that perimenopausal women showed a significantly higher risk for depression than premenopausal women, while postmenopausal compared to menopausal showed no significant increase in risk.
+A systematic review found that perimenopausal women showed a significantly higher risk for depression than premenopausal women, while postmenopausal women, compared to menopausal women, showed no significant increase in risk.

 Menopause itself lasts for around 7-10 years, so there can be an increased risk of depression during this period.
+Studies have shown that decreased levels of estrogen during perimenopause correlate with longer depressive episodes.
+Most symptoms resolve once hormonal fluctuations stabilize after menopause.

 - Previous Article